Tonyloyt/Tonyloyt/README.md

 ### Hi, I'm Anthony 👋

 I'm a computer scientist and writer.

-- 🔭  I’m currently learning API design and development with FastAPI, SQLAlchemy and Alembic.

 ---
  ### 📝 Latest Writing
  * [Blog about how aspring data scientists should build their career to be professional](https://blog.neurotech.africa/words-to-aspiring-data-scientists/)